novasuitelabs/textmodifiers/README.md

 ## 🎯 Usage

+### Getting Started
+1. **Choose Sample Text**: Select from 8 different text categories (Business, Creative, Academic, Technical, etc.)
+2. **Randomize**: Use the shuffle button to get a random sample text
-1. **Enter Text**: Type or paste your text in the input field
+3. **Enter Custom Text**: Type or paste your own text in the input field
-2. **Upload File**: Click "Upload File" to load text from a file (.txt, .md, .json, .csv)
+4. **Upload File**: Click "Upload File" to load text from a file (.txt, .md, .json, .csv)

+### Basic Text Transformations
-3. **Transform**: Click any transformation chip to apply the transformation
+1. **Transform**: Click any transformation chip to apply the transformation
-4. **Copy/Download**: Use the copy or download buttons to save your transformed text
+2. **Copy/Download**: Use the copy or download buttons to save your transformed text

+### AI-Powered Tools
+1. **Floating AI Button**: Click the glowing AI button on the right side of the screen
+2. **Quick AI Actions**: Use the sidebar for common AI tasks like summarization and grammar correction
+3. **Advanced AI Tools**: Access more advanced features like style transfer, translation, and content generation
+4. **Expandable Interface**: Toggle between compact and expanded sidebar views
+5. **Custom Prompts**: Create your own AI prompts for specialized text processing
+6. **Real-time Processing**: Watch the AI process your text with loading indicators and error handling
+7. **Azure OpenAI Integration**: Powered by Microsoft's Azure OpenAI Service with GPT-4.1-nano

 ## 🔧 Customization